 Watch this video to see what some of our Inventors students say about the class:

 The Brooklyn Robot Foundry wants to encourage girls to explore the wonders of engineering!
 This year we will be offering a Girls Week in all locations.
 The projects are the same as we do in the co-ed, but with female students only.

 - When is morning drop-off ?
 Our doors open at 8:40 am.
 Class officially starts at 9:00 am.

 - When is pick-up?
 Normal class ends at 3:00.
 Extended day ends at 6:00 (when offered).

 - Will you be offering an extended day option?
-We will be offering extended day till 6:00 starting in July 9th.
+We will be offering extended day until 6:00pm daily.
 You are only guaranteed an extended day spot if you sign up during registration.